Adhityae-506/Simon-Says/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is open-source and free to use for learning and personal projects.

 Made with ❤️ by Adhitya.